HimesGroup/raved/README.md

 ## Introduction

-RAVED is a pipeline written in two R Markdown scripts initially developed for reproducible analysis of microarray dataset from GEO, including the following:
-* Raw intensity data download
+RAVED (Reproducible Analysis and Validation of Expression Data) is a pipeline that adopts several existing informatics tools but facilitates analysis of publicly available microarray and RNA-Seq data from GEO or SRA.
+RAVED consists of R Markdown documents that can be modified to execute analysis steps and create summary reports and result files.
+Here are major steps followed by RAVED:

+* GEO/SRA Data Download
-* Phenotype file preparation
+* Phenotype Preparation
+* Read Alignments and/or Transcript Quantification (RNA-Seq data only)
-* Quality control (QC) and outlier detection
+* Quality Control Metrics
-* Comparison assignment
-* Differential expression (DE) analysis
+* Differential Expression (DE) Analysis

+## Microarray Data Analysis
 Several freely accessible R packages for microarray data analysis are used in this pipeline.
 We use GEO dataset GSE4917 as an example and provide two R Markdown templates to reproduec the analysis pipeline and reports for GSE4917.
 The template_QC_report.Rmd script goes first including the steps of raw data download, phenotype file preparation, and QC.
 The template_DE_analysis_report.Rmd takes the output from the template_QC_report.Rmd and performs the DE analysis of the comparison of interest.
 The RMD files for other microarray data used for our integrative analysis of transcriptomic data asthma and glucocorticoid response can be found in the folder microarray.

 Prerequisite R packages for microarray data analysis include: